kuoe0/ScheDemo/README.md

 	git clone http://github.com/KuoE0/PresentReg

-Second, set the group of this directory to `www-data` or the group of apache.
+And then, set the group of this directory to `www-data` or the group of apache.

 	chgrp www-data PresentReg